Midir: Aigidecht Aitherni

 Midir figures in a brief anecdote about the stingy poet Athirne, son of Ferchertne, in the heroic age portrayed by the Ulster Cycle.
 The story, entitled Aigidecht Aitherni ("The Guesting of Athirne") in one manuscript, recounts that Athirne came to Midir's house in Brí Léith and fasted against him until he obtained Midir's three magical cranes which stood outside his house denying entry or hospitality to anyone who approached.
 Moreover, "[a]ny of the men of Ireland who saw them [the cranes] could not face equal combat on that day."

 Yellow Book of Lecan

 One of Midir's eyes was knocked out with a twig of hazel during a quarrel that broke out between two companies of youths at the Brug.
 It is unclear in the story who threw the hazel twig, although Midir intercepted among the youths so that Aengus could avoid getting too close to Elcmar.
 Midir's eye was healed by Dian Cecht, although elsewhere it is stated that Etain healed his eye from the well of Loch Da Lig.

 Other references

 Midir also interfered when Fráech attempted to woo Treblainne.

 In popular culture

 The video game Dark Souls III features a dragon boss by the name of Darkeater Midir.
+The video game Fire Emblem: Genealogy of the Holy War has a minor playable character named Midir in the first generation.

+The videogame Final Fantasy 7 the village mideel is a reference to this god.